 What is an EMDR Session Like?

 The therapist is like a guide on this inner journey.
 He/she will help you determine what event or issue to work on.
-Once the problem is identified the client is asked to picture the troubling memory or incident while bilateral stimulation is applied.
-Bilateral stimulation can be administered in three ways: visually, kinesthetically or auditorilly.
-The client may be asked to simply watch the therapist's hand as it is passed back and forth in front of his/her eyes.
-Some clinician's use the more high tech approach and have small vibrating paddles that gently vibrate while the client holds them in their hands or headphones can be worn while beeping occurs in alternating ears.
+Once the problem is identified the client is asked to picture the troubling memory, incident or issue while bilateral stimulation is applied.
+Bilateral brain stimulation can be produced in three ways: visually, kinesthetically or auditorily (via eye movements, tapping or a headset using bilateral tones).
 The stimulation activates the brain, allowing it to fully process the problem.
+A desensitization of the disturbing event/issue occurs, as well as a reprocessing that leads to a sense of resolution.
+Perhaps most importantly, the negative self-beliefs related to the event/issue (such as I am unlovable, unimportant, inadequate, a failure etc.) shift to something far more realistic and positive.

 How Does EMDR Work?

 Neuroscientists have been studying EMDR using PET scans and MRI to determine exactly what is going on with the brain in a typical EMDR session.
 Based on this research, the current understanding is that EMDR is related to REM sleep, which is the stage of sleep when dreams occur.
-During this stage of sleep our eyes move back and forth.
-It is thought that while this is happening the information of the day is being processed, and is then sent to the part of the brain that stores long term information.
+During this stage of sleep our eyes move back and forth, evidencing the bilateral brain activity that is occurring between the two hemispheres of the brain.
+It is thought that while this bilateral activity is happening, the information of the day is being processed, and is then sent to the part of the brain that stores long term information.
 Disturbing events that we experience do not get processed normally but instead get stuck in the emotional part of our brain called the limbic system.
-It is this dysfunctional storage that allows these events to be triggered, causing us to relive the disturbing experiences again and again.
+It is this dysfunctional storage that allows these events to be triggered, causing us to relive the disturbing experiences and associated negative self-states again and again.
 EMDR moves these disturbing events out of the limbic system and into long term memory where it belongs.

 What problems does EMDR help?

-Research shows that it is useful for the treatment of trauma, but clinicians have reported that it is also effective in treating depression, anxiety, stress, grief and loss, personality disorders, intrusive memories, phobias, eating disorders, performance anxiety, addictions and self-esteem issues.
-More recently it has been shown to reduce impulsivity and can help with ADHD.
+Research shows that it is useful for the treatment of trauma, but clinicians have reported that it is also effective in treating depression, anxiety, stress, grief and loss, intrusive memories, phobias, eating disorders, performance anxiety, addictions and self-esteem issues.
+More recently it has been shown to reduce impulsivity and may even help with ADHD.

 Performance Enhancement